AnthonyPerez/kubernetes_home_server/docs/1_ClusterSetup.md

 1. On the master node (if you have high-availibility, which is enabled by default, pick an arbitrary but memorable node) run `microk8s add-node`.
 2. Copy the command created by the master node and execute it on the worker node you want to join the network.

 After joining all nodes, ssh into the master node and run `setup/cluster_setup/microk8s_master_init.sh` to enable add-ons.
+If you have any configuration preferences for add-ons, you may want to edit the `setup/cluster_setup/microk8s_master_init.sh` file.
+In particular the load balancer's range of allowed IPs should be configured to match the set of nodes' IP address.

 ### Debugging